KPMP/metadata-consumer/README.md

 This repository will store the xml that defines the scripts used by Pentaho to perform the data transformations.

+# Contents

+## ingestionScripts
+Generates JSON files from metadata Excel files using Pentaho.
+These files are intended to be loaded into the Metadata Explorer.

+## loadingScripts
+A collection of scripts to convert / load data into the Metadata Explorer, Portal Arranger, and Mongo.

+## validationScripts
+Pentaho scripts to validate metadata Excel files.

+## Running / Editing
 You can download a free version of Pentaho from https://sourceforge.net/projects/pentaho/ to use for editing the scripts.

 To call the validation script on your local machine: